This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 I was going through Financial Peace University and had just watched one of the lessons.
 My homework was to complete my first real cash-flow budget.

 After racking my brain for all my different bills, trying to estimate how much we spend on gas and groceries, and trying to decide on a number for all the other miscellaneous expenses, I was finally done.
 I was super excited to see how much money we had left-over to throw at our debt snowball.

-What I was shocked to discover was that we had practically no money left-over to pay off our debts.
+I was shocked to discover that we had practically no money left-over to pay off our debts.
 I think the number came out to about $50–not enough in my eyes to make even a dent in our huge pile of debt.
-I hadn’t ever before felt “broke.”
-Sure, some months money felt tight, and we might not add anything to savings, but staring at that budget sheet caused my heart to sink.
-I knew that something had to change, I just didn’t know how.

-What that budget made me realize is that before I was telling my money where to go on paper, I didn’t realize where it was going.
+Making that budget made me realize I had no clue where all my money had been going in the past.
 My financial routine looked something like this:

-Add up all of our bills and payments for the month
+- Add up all of our bills for the month

 So what can you do if you’re in the same situation I was?
-Here are some steps to follow if you realize there’s not much left-over for your financial goals:
+Here’s how to cut your budget when there’s nothing left to cut:

 Decide which parts of your budget are non-negotiable.
 For you, this may include tithing to your church, having date night every Friday, or going out with your co-workers for lunch once a week.
 Decide what you really don’t want to give up.

-I know just how deflating it can feel when you finally create a budget, only to realize that there’s no money left-over to work on your financial goals.
-When this happens to you, realize that you are not alone.
+I know just how defeating it can feel when you finally create a budget, only to realize that there’s no money left-over to work on your financial goals.
 Take a few steps to figure out where you can “find” some money in your budget.
 Decide on your non-negotiable priorities, re-work the numbers as many times as it takes, and then commit to your new budget.
 Take things one day at a time–you got this!